chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 * If you type `ls` (or `dir` in Windows) you should see multiple files.

 ### Status check
-At any time, we can check the status of our `git` repository.
+At any time, we can check the status of our Git repository.
 Before we change any files, let's check to see what the status of our repo is, by using `git status`

 ```bash
 $ git status